This workshop is now full. You can still apply to be considered as an alternate.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

-About Dani Shapiro
+about Dani Shapiro

 Dani Shapiro is the bestselling author of the memoirs Still Writing, Devotion,and Slow Motion, and five novels including Black & White and Family History.
 Her work has appeared in the New Yorker, Granta, Tin House, One Story, Elle, the New York Times Book Review, the op-ed pages of the New York Times, the Los Angeles Times, and has been broadcast on This American Life.
 Dani was recently Oprah Winfrey’s guest on Super Soul Sunday.
-She has taught in the writing programs at Columbia, New York University, The New School and Wesleyan University; she is co-founder of the Sirenland Writers Conference in Positano, Italy.
+She has taught in the writing programs at Columbia, NYU, The New School and Wesleyan University; she is co-founder of the Sirenland Writers Conference in Positano, Italy.
 A contributing editor at Condé Nast Traveler, Dani lives with her family in Litchfield County, Connecticut.
 Her next book, Hourglass, will be published by Knopf in the spring of 2017.